Tunable Majorana corner modes by orbital-dependent exchange interaction in a two-dimensional topological superconductor

 For $d$-wave pair potential, it can be verified that pairs of MCMs can be found under the condition $d_{1}<0$ and $d_{2}<0$ where $d_{1}$ and $d_{2}$ are given by

 When $d_{1}$ and $d_{2}$ satisfy $d_{1}d_{2}<0$, a single MCM exists.
-It is interesting to note that the phase diagram of $d$-wave pairing (see \cref{fig:04}(d)) resembles the phase diagram of $s$-wave case.
-However, pairs of MCMs form for $m_{x}<$ $\tilde{\Delta}_{d}$ regardless of $\alpha $ due to the unconventional $d$-wave pairing.
+For $d$ -wave pairings, the pair potential undergoes a sign change for adjacent edges, which provides additional sign change of the mass term leading to pairs of MCMs.
+It is also interesting to note that the phase diagram of $d$-wave pairing (see \cref{fig:04}(d)) resembles the phase diagram of $s$-wave case.
+However, pairs of MCMs form for $M<$ $\tilde{\Delta }_{d}$ regardless of $\alpha $ due to the unconventional $d$-wave pairing.

 \emph{Experimental signatures.---} To explore the experimental signatures of the MCMs, we propose to use a normal probe terminal, such as an STM tip, coupled to the corner of the SOTS.
 Specifically, the semi-infinite normal probe on the $x$-axis is placed at the corner between I and IV edges.
 We set the origin at the corner and the Hamiltonian $H_{N}$ of the probe is